jasonfb/universal_track_manager/README.md

 Please familiarize yourself with the concepts above before installing.

-1. add `gem 'universal-track-manager'` to your `Gemfile`
+## 1. add `gem 'universal-track-manager'` to your `Gemfile`

-2. To track only the default utms (utm_campaign, utm_medium, utm_source, utm_term, utm_content), use the generator like so:
+## 2. To track only the default utms (utm_campaign, utm_medium, utm_source, utm_term, utm_content), use the generator like so:

 ```
 rails generate universal_track_manager:install

 ```

+#### `--add`
 If you also want to track any special fields (like fbclid or gclid) clicks IDs, append the parameter `--add` with a list of field names separated by COMMA.

 ```
 rails generate universal_track_manager:install --add=fbclid,gclid

 ```

+This affects the `config.campaign_columns` initializer above.
+For optimization and speed, a unique SHA will be automatically generated from all of the combined columns.
+This is indexed at your database to make the lookup very fast.

+Note: If you track special fields, you will create new campaign records for each Google Ad or Facebook inbound and track each click ID.
+This creates many campaign records.
+If you'd prefer to have just 1 campaign record for all this type of traffic but still detect the parameter, you can track the presence or absence of the Gclid or FBclid only using the `detect_params` setting (below).

+#### `--only`
 To REPLACE the default list of tracked parameters, use `--only`
 ```
 rails generate universal_track_manager:install --only=abc,def